Residence Hall Handbook

 In order to protect the safety of the young children, childcare/babysitting by students is prohibited in all residence halls and apartments.
 Children under the age of 13 may not be signed in as a guest to the residence halls unless prior approval has been established in writing by the Department of Residence Life and Housing.
 Otherwise, children under the age of 13 may only visit students briefly in the lobby or lounge areas.
 Teenagers (age 13-18) may register as a guest provided they meet all the other guest criteria outlined in the Guest and Visitation Protocol, including possessing a state or military issued identification card or passport and abide by all other regulations regarding guests.
 Teenagers without a proper identification must obtain approval by the Department of Residence Life and Housing.
 The host resident is solely responsible for any person under the age of 18 whom they register as a guest.
 The University is not responsible and/or liable for the safety/welfare or care of visiting minors in the residence halls.

 For the safety of every member of the residence hall community, residents and their guests must identify themselves individually as they enter any residence hall.
 Students are not permitted to follow another resident or guest into a residence hall without identifying themselves.
 Students are not permitted to prop residence hall entry doors.
+Students or their guests are not permitted to use any doors designated as emergency exit only unless the fire alarm is sounding or the student is otherwise instructed to do so by university or emergency personnel.

 The destruction of University or fellow residence hall student property is prohibited.
 Students are expected to clean any messes they make in their residence hall and must remove all trash or liter to designated areas.